 Social Psychology: 6 ECTS credits.
 This course focuses on the scientific field of psychology that seeks to understand the nature and causes of individual behavior and thought is social situations.
 Readings, lectures, and group projects center around the specific topics of social perception and cognition, attitudes and prejudice, interpersonal attraction and intimate relationships, social influence, prosocial behavior, aggression and in the effects of groups on individuals.
-Prerequisite(s): PSY 122

 Human Development: 6 ECTS credits.
 Principles and theories of human growth and development are examined, from the time of conception to late adulthood and death.
 The progression of physical, cognitive, social and personality development is studied through the life span.
 One credit of this 6 ECTS course will consist of a research project, which will be supervised by the course instructor.
 The purpose of this project is to increase students' ability to understand and utilize research methods that are relevant to the content of the course.
-Prerequisite(s): PSY 122